seancdavis/seancdavis-com/src/blog/posts/2021-08-16-wtf-is-env-var.md

 In software development, an "environment" is the context in which a program or process runs.

-An environment variable is a value that adjusts the environment — i.e. the process — in some way.
+An environment variable is a value that adjusts the environment (the _process_) in some way.

-For example, consider some value you want to be different when developing locally versus running in production.
-Although you could achieve that by writing a conditional in your code, it's much easier (and a better practice) to use a variable.
+For example, consider some variable whose value you want to be different when developing locally versus running in production.
+Although you could achieve that by writing a conditional in your code, it's much easier (and a better practice) to use an environment variable.
 Here's and example in a [Node.js](/blog/wtf-is-node/) application:

 ```js
 // bad